chathumal93/chathumal93.github.io/docs/resume.md

 2018 Jan 13 to April – Thailand

->- Creation of 3D model for the Asian Institute of technology for efficient planning and campus management.
-(Data Acquisition and Data processing)
+>- Creation of 3D model for the Asian Institute of technology for efficient planning and campus management

->- Mapping nitrogen content of rice field site at Ayutthaya Rice Research Center using a multispectral sensor integrated on consumer-grade UAV.
+>- Engaged in a pilot study to assess the efficacy of UAV multispectral sensors in measuring the nitrogen content of rice plantations

->- Involved in developing a low-cost, long rage mapping drone.
+>- Involved in developing a low-cost, long rage mapping drone

 ### Technical Skills
 Remote Sensing and GIS